El-Daro/valve-source-tools/README.md

 **Valve Source Tools** is a set of console instruments designed to work with Valve's software infrastructure, including Steam and Source Engine games.

 Currently the core of its functionality lies in two **PowerShell** modules: `ValveSourceTools.Steam` and `ValveSourceTools.SourceEngine`.
 These modules are designed to work with **Windows PowerShell** (version 5.1) and **.NET Framework 4.8+**.
-Note that even though **Windows PowerShell** is shipped with every standard **Windows** installation, it is recommended to use a more recent version of **PowerShell**, which is available as a separate downloadable distributive.
-Refer to the [installation section](#installation) for the latest version of **PowerShell**.
+Note that even though Windows PowerShell is shipped with every standard Windows installation, it is recommended to use a more recent version of PowerShell, which is available as a separate downloadable distributive.
+Refer to the [installation section](#powershell) for the latest version of PowerShell.

 ## Description

-`ValveSourceTools.Steam` provides parsers for `.ini` (`Import-Ini`, `Export-Ini`) and Valve's `.vdf` (`Import-Vdf`, `Export-Vdf`) formats.
+`ValveSourceTools.Steam` provides parsers for `.ini` and Valve's `.vdf` formats.
 VDFs are used by Steam to store configurations and other related information.
 This module is currently in development with more features coming later, as well as user-oriented instruments built on top of them.

 `ValveSourceTools.SourceEngine` is designed to work with Source Engine resources and provides multiple instruments for importing/exporting `.vmf`, `.lmp` and Stripper's `.cfg` formats, as well as merging them together.

+See the [Links](#links) section for more info.

 ## ValveSourceTools.SourceEngine — What does it do?

-Source Engine maps are packed in the `.bsp` format (see Binary Space Partitioning).
-It's a map compiled for the game engine, but it's not the format you can work with in an editor (Hammer).
+Source Engine maps are packed in the `.bsp` format (see [BSP (Source)](https://developer.valvesoftware.com/wiki/BSP_(Source))).
+It's a map compiled for the game engine, but it's not the format you can work with in an editor ([Hammer](https://developer.valvesoftware.com/wiki/Valve_Hammer_Editor)).
 To work on a map you need to decompile it, which gives you a `.vmf` file.
 Its structure is similar to JSON, except it allows for the same key to have numerous different values (so not the usual unique key-value pair).

 If a map is updated after the game was already shipped, devs don't change the whole `.bsp` file.
 Instead, they add additional files (`.lmp`, LUMP) that describe changes to the map.
 These files are read and processed by the game engine when the map is loaded.